tgreenidge/Hangman/README.md

 # Hangman
-Try to beat the computer in this game of Hangman
+This is a web browser version of the popular game Hangman.
+Built with Nodejs on an Express server, this game utilizes sockets(Socket.io) to facilitate real time changes during game play.